turbot/steampipe-mod-docker-compliance/README.md

 benchmark_plugins = ["docker", "exec"]
 ```

-To only execute queries using Docker plugin tables, create `steampipe.spvars` with the following value:
+To only execute queries using Docker plugin tables, create `steampipe.ppvars` with the following value:

 ```hcl
 benchmark_plugins = ["docker"]